 These feedback widgets have richer features and higher prices, making them more enterprise-centric than their more affordable counterparts.
 Because of their complexity, they work best as a platform for developers, managers, and data analysts.
 However, they can be a good choice for medium-sized companies as well if you have tech-savvy staff and a digital-first product.

-InMoment is designed to let you gather feedback from customers and your team (through employee pulse surveys, for example).
+InMoment is designed to let you gather feedback from customers and your team, for example, through employee pulse surveys.
 Feedback forms can be customised to gather net promoter scores, customer satisfaction scores, or customer effect scores.
 You can survey customers via email, in-app, mobile, SMS, and intercom messenger.
 It connects to customer service software, and text and sentiment analysis are available in the dashboard.

-Price: Variable rates for enterprises (demo required to determine pricing)
+Price: Variable rates for enterprises (demo required to determine pricing).
+This typically indicates a pricing of at least $1,000/month.

 Free trial: Yes, for the CoreCX plan only; demos are available for the two other plans